Suspect Dead After Daylong Hostage Situation at Riverside School

-Justin Grayson, spokesman for Riverside Unified School District, said Castle View Elementary will remain closed for the rest of the week, but the district will make counselors available for any students or staff affected by the standoff.
+Riverside Unified School District spokesman Justin Grayson said Castle View Elementary will remain closed for the rest of the week, but the district will make counselors available at Taft Elementary School on Mission Grove Parkway or the central registration office on Arlington Avenue for the benefit of any student or staff member affected by the standoff.

 KMIR.com